keskival/universal-embodiment/README.md

 Hierarchical agents can be represented as compositions conditioned by the higher level representations.

 In practice this is something that happens within the observation prediction relation.
+It would be natural to implement with cross attention type operations where the agent tokens attend competitively to the observation tokens.

 ## Ego Control